AnonymousOSDI2025/osdi2025_repro/README.md

 - Sequence length: 512 1024 2048
 - Frameworks: DeepSpeed, DeepSpeed (C), FSDP, FSDP (C), DeepCompile (P), DeepCompile (S), DeepCompile (P+S)

+The script downloads the models from HuggingFace Model Hub.
+Please make sure that you have access to the models.

 ```bash
 export PROFILE_DIR=/path/to/profile